Nemocas/AbstractAlgebra.jl/docs/src/module.md

 # Module Interface

+Note: the module infrastructure in AbstractAlgebra should be considered experimental at this stage.
+This means that the interface may change in the future.

 AbstractAlgebra allows the construction of finitely presented modules (i.e. with finitely many generators and relations), starting from free modules.
 The generic code provided by AbstractAlgebra will only work for modules over